1 Chronicles 24:31

 They also cast lots

 Zadok and Ahimelech were prominent priests during David's reign.
 Zadok, from the line of Eleazar, and Ahimelech, from the line of Ithamar, represent the two main priestly lines.
-Their presence indicates a collaboration and unity among the priestly families, ensuring that the religious leadership was inclusive and representative of all legitimate priestly lines.
+Their involvement signifies the collaboration and unity required for temple service, as well as the fulfillment of God's promise to maintain a priestly line (1 Samuel 2:35).

-and the heads of the families of the priests and the Levites
+And the heads of the families of the priests and Levites

-the heads of families and their younger brothers alike
+The family heads and their younger brothers alike

 Persons / Places / Events